Please Donate Click Here

 It is common sense that many people will not want to move into an area dominated by 182m turbines.
 They will not want to be in the vicinity of 110kV substation, whether there are proven effects on health or not.
 This has to effect the value of our property now and in the future for our children.

-There are two studies that we can refer to that indicate a negative effect that wind farm developments have on house prices.
-The first is a 2023 University of Galway working paper on ‘Wind Turbines and House Prices along the West of Ireland’ – produced by the Centre for Economic Research on Inclusivity and Sustainability (CERIS).
+There is one study that we can refer to that indicate a negative effect that wind farm developments have on house prices.
+This is a 2023 University of Galway working paper on ‘Wind Turbines and House Prices along the West of Ireland’ – produced by the Centre for Economic Research on Inclusivity and Sustainability (CERIS).
 The general conclusion is that turbines can incur a discount on nearby properties of -14.7%.

 Future Planning Applications

-What effect will the current development and the adopted of more strict setback distances in the revised government Wind Energy Guidelines have on future planning applications by members of the community?
+What effect will the current development and the adoption of more strict setback distances in the revised government Wind Energy Guidelines have on future planning applications by members of the community?

 What have our local politicians been doing about it?